 Mold reproduces via tiny spores.
 When disturbed, these spores can become airborne and can travel throughout your home or business.
 Once these spores land on a wet surface, mold will begin to reproduce and spread.

 Radon is a radioactive gas that naturally occurs from the decay of uranium in the Earth's soils.
 Radon is colorless, odorless, and tasteless, making it undetectable to the human senses.
+The only way to know the levels of radon within any home or building is to test.
 Radon is the second leading cause of lung cancer in the United States every year after smoking.

 There are no immediate symptoms related to Radon exposure.
 The only known health issue linked to Radon is lung cancer.
 Each year in the United States, it is estimated that more than 21,000 people die from lung cancer caused by exposure to Radon.
 Radon is the second leading cause of lung cancer in the United States behind smoking.
 There is no evidence suggesting that asthma, or any other respiratory disease, is linked to or caused by Radon.